murphsp1/ppi-css.com/docs/production_readme.markdown

 ## Introduction ##
+This very long article, which might get broken down into multiple posts, walks one through the process of deploying a non-standard Django application on a virtual instance provisioned not from Amazon Web Services but from Google Compute Engine.
+Note that Google Compute Engine is very different from Google App Engine.

+What makes this app "non-standard" is its use of both the numpy and scipy packages to perform fast numeric computations.
+Numpy and SciPy are based on C and Fortran respectively and both have "more" complicated compilation dependencies.
+Binaries may be available in some cases but I was most concerned with

+A quick Googling of deploying these

+While numpy and scipy are both great, they are often problematic as

 General thoughts

+I wrote this for two very particular reasons.
+The first reason is that I believe there is a large gap between available online tutorials that walk you through the deployment of a toy-application and the core documentation that exists for program

+I find that the
 gap in tutorials .. some are too simplistic tech manuals and sdks are too technical and abstract

+Second, this is the document I created as I worked my way through this problem. gap in tutorials .. some are too simplistic tech manuals and sdks are too technical and abstract

+Numerous tutorials of various depth and extent describe deploying a Django app into various environments.
+While these tutorials can be helpful, I found their short length somewhat disingenuous

+Also, there is a fundamental disconnect between and the actual process.

+A tutorial, with all steps sequentially laid out in detail, is not representative of how things occur in real life.

 be prepared to go through at least a few iterations ... this changes how you should work and think